AmelieGuehoBMW/CaseStudyDS/README.md

 Context :  You work in a Crypto startup and you want to identify malicious Ethereum addresses.
 Fortunately, you have found a source with malicious addresses. [here](https://github.com/AmelieGuehoBMW/CaseStudyDS/blob/main/Malicious%20addresses.txt).

+Leading points :

+1) Explore the datasets, if necessery clean them and keep the revelant features :
-1) Create a list of malicious addresses.
+   - Create a list of malicious addresses.
-- B) Your idea now is to use this list of malicious Ethereum addresses to understand how malicious people behave in the blockchain.
+   - Your idea now is to use this list of malicious Ethereum addresses to understand how malicious people behave in the blockchain.
 Therefore, you use the list of addresses to extract data about their behavior out of Etherscan (Hint: This is where you need to look. [here](https://docs.etherscan.io/api-endpoints/accounts#get-a-list-of-normal-transactions-by-address))

-2) Download data about the transaction of the malicious addresses.
+   - Download data about the transaction of the malicious addresses.

-3) Create a set of useful features that describe the behavior of the malicious address within the blockchain
+   - Create a set of useful features that describe the behavior of the malicious address within the blockchain

-Leading points :

-1) Explore the datasets, if necessery clean them and keep the revelant features.
-2) Analyze the addresses' behavior.
+3) Analyze the addresses' behavior.
 What helpful statements can you make?
-3) Group the addresses in several categories based on their behavior.
+4) Group the addresses in several categories based on their behavior.
 Justify your grouping decision.
-4) Given the different groups you have created, what would you advise the business to do?
+5) Given the different groups you have created, what would you advise the business to do?

 Feel free to use your own methodology to solve this problem.